publiccodenet/about/activities/recruitment/open-position-template.md

 This is a one year contract, with an option to extend.
 Compensation is based on Scale {Scale number} of the Dutch national government salary framework at {amount at first step of the scale} excluding holiday pay and with generous paid vacation.

+{We welcome more senior applicants, which could adjust the job description and scale.}

 ## More about the application process